What is C10-C16 alcohol ethoxylate

 C10-C16 alcohol ethoxylate is a potassium salt of a mixture of phosphate esters of ethoxylated lauryl alcohol with an average ethoxylation value between 1 and 3.
-It is a cloudy white liquid or paste derived from palm kernel or coconut oil.

 Commercial alcohol ethoxylate is a mixture of several homologues of varying carbon chain length and degree of ethoxylation.
 Homologues that are not ethoxylated are also called aliphatic alcohols or simply fatty alcohols.